Planet

 Eagle’s Eye is our community newsletter that provides updates on the work we are doing at Eagle’s Nest.

-We acknowledge that the Eagle’s Nest Project is on the territory of the Anishinawbe people of Marten Falls First Nation and neighbours Webequie First Nation, both signatories to Treaty 9.
+We acknowledge that the Eagle’s Nest Project is located on the shared traditional territory of Marten Falls First Nation and Webequie First Nation, both signatories to Treaty 9, and whose communities are most proximal to the Project.